grafana/plugin-tools/docusaurus/docs/migration-guides/angular-react/convert-value-and-range-maps.md

 ﻿---
-id: angular-react-convert-value-and-range-maps
+id: angular-react-convert-mappings
-title: Convert Value and Range Maps
+title: Convert value and range maps
-sidebar_position: 5
+sidebar_position: 3
-description: How to migrate a plugin that uses value and range maps.
+description: How to migrate an Angular plugin that uses value and range maps to React
 keywords:
   - grafana
   - plugins